Keeta (KTA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Keeta Historical Price

-According to the latest data gathered on Keeta live price page, the current price of Keeta is 0.152717USD.
-The circulating supply of Keeta(KTA) is 400.00M KTA , giving it a market capitalization of $61.00M.
+According to the latest data gathered on Keeta live price page, the current price of Keeta is 0.144224USD.
+The circulating supply of Keeta(KTA) is 400.00M KTA , giving it a market capitalization of $57.68M.

 How Does Keeta (KTA) Price Prediction Module Work?